BellerophonMobile/logberry/docs/motivations.md

 # Motivations

-Logberry was directly motivated by experiences developing a reasonably complex component used within software created by a large team spread across multiple corporations and several years of development.
+Logberry was directly motivated by experiences developing a complex component used within software created by a large team spread across multiple corporations and several years of development.
 The most important observations include:

  * Logs should include unambiguous indication of the executing code.
    Build timestamps are useful, but the source control commit ID is